timville85/4dapter/4dapter_FW-HID/README.md

 The default HID firmware will allow the 4dapter to appear a multiplayer input controller with 3 controller inputs acting as it's own separate player/input (NES and SNES are combined due to Arduino USB endpoint limitations.)

-**Important:** For maximum compatibly, install the MiSTer Controller Map file found in the [MiSTer Maps Folder](https://github.com/timville85/4dapter/tree/main/MiSTer%20Maps) to your `/media/fat/config/inputs` directory on your MiSTer SD card and reboot your MiSTer.
+**Important:** For maximum compatibly, install the MiSTer controller Map file found in the [MiSTer Maps Folder](https://github.com/timville85/4dapter/tree/main/MiSTer%20Maps) to your `/media/fat/config/inputs` directory on your MiSTer SD card and reboot your MiSTer.
+After doing this, you'll need to map the N64 controller in the N64 core for all buttons to work.
+The SNES / Genesis / NES cores will already be properly configured via the Map file.

 ## Controller Button Mapping